LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Conclusions

 \subsection{Acknowledgments}

-We thank J. Hamann, Y. Y. Y. Wong and for helpful discussions.
+We thank J. Hamann and Y. Y. Y. Wong for helpful discussions on various aspects of this work.
 We furthermore thank T. Brinckmann for his help with {\sc MontePython}.
 MaD thanks Eiichiro Komatsu for helpful input during the early stage of this project, Antonio M.~Soares for cross-checking the illustrative computation in Sec.~\ref{ChaosAD}, and Jin U Kang for many contributions to previous projects that made this line of research possible.
+MaD would also like to thank Yann Mambrini for the invitation to the AstroParticle Symposium, and him as well as Simon Clery, Marcos Garcia, Mathieu Gross, Kunio Kaneta and Keith Olive for the discussions there, which helped improving appendix \ref{Sec:FeedbaclEffects} in the revised version of this manuscript.
 Computational resources have been provided by the supercomputing facilities of the Université catholique de Louvain (CISM/UCL) and the Consortium des Équipements de Calcul Intensif en Fédération Wallonie Bruxelles (CÉCI) funded by the Fond de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under convention 2.5020.11 and by the Walloon Region.
 L.M. acknowledges the State Scholarship Fund managed by the China Scholarship Council (CSC) and the Project funded by China Postdoctoral Science Foundation (2022M723677).
 I. M. O. acknowledges support by Fonds de la recherche scientifique (FRS-FNRS).

 \begin{appendix}